Asymptotic behavior of nonlocal $p$-Rayleigh quotients: Introduction and Main results

-Inspired by the results in \cite{Lindqvist1,DM2} on $p$-Laplacian with varying $p$, we are interested in the case of the nonlocal setting.
-Let $0<s<1$ and $p>1$, let $\Omega$ be an open bounded (may be not connected) set in $\mathbb{R}^N$.
+In this article we are interested in the continuity behavior of the first eigenvalue and corresponding eigenfunction of nonlocal $p$-Laplacian.
+Let $N\geq 1$, $0<s<1$ and $p>1$, let $\Omega$ be an open bounded set in $\R^N$.
 We define

 where